 The conversion tracking feature that LinkedIn released a couple of months ago definitely eased marketers' pain.
 And the use of UTM parameters made it possible to get at least partial campaign data into your CRM and subsequently to your program reports and analytics.

 But the true gold lies within a report that takes all of the campaign data that you can download off of LinkedIn's campaign manager, and combines it with your CRM or marketing automation data.

-leads, how many opportunities could be associated to a given campaign or creative and what's the developing trend for this KPI, what was the true ROI in a given time period, etc. For example, our own use case came from a need to identify a relation between LinkedIn spend and engagement, and lead quality indicators.
+That way, you can easily answer crucial questions like which campaigns were responsible for the most qualified leads, how many opportunities could be associated to a given campaign or creative and what's the developing trend for this KPI, what was the true ROI in a given time period, etc. For example, our own use case came from a need to identify a relation between LinkedIn spend and engagement, and lead quality indicators.
 For this, you need more than the plain LinkedIn campaign reports, and more than just new lead totals from your marketing automation system.